Okan Erdoğan

-Okan Erdoğan (born 29 September 1998) is a German professional footballer who plays a centre-back for Süper Lig club İstanbulspor.
+Okan Erdoğan (born 29 September 1998) is a German professional footballer who plays a centre-back for TFF First League club İstanbulspor.

 Career

 Erdoğan made his professional debut for Preußen Münster in the 3.
 Liga on 31 July 2019, coming on as a substitute in the 66th minute for Nico Brandenburger in the 2–0 away loss against MSV Duisburg.